Sustainability

 This is an industry-led task force established in 2015 by the Financial Stability Board (FSB) in response to G20’s intention.
 The task force recommends the evaluation of financial impact of risks and opportunities arising from climate change on management and disclosure in four thematic areas (governance, strategy, risk management, and metrics and targets) (Official website of TCFD: https://www.fsb-tcfd.org/)

-The RIKEN TECHNOS GROUP seeks to achieve carbon neutrality for the entire Group by 2050.
-In addition to setting medium- to long-term emissions reduction targets for the Group as a whole, we are planning specific initiatives to cut CO2 emissions and have determined indicators to manage the progress of these initiatives.
+The Group seeks to achieve carbon neutrality for the entire Group by FY2050.
+In addition to setting medium- to long-term CO2 emissions reduction targets for the Group as a whole, we have been planning specific initiatives to reduce CO2 emissions and have determined indicators to manage the progress of these initiatives.

 (46.2% decrease compared to FY2019)